singh-l/HybridCalC/README.md

 # HybridCalC

+SID - 16103104, Compiler Design

 A Hybrid calculator implemented via lex and yacc

 to run this calculator, do the following:
 Go to folder containing these files